-Steve Conover: Thank you so much for joining us today.
+Steve Conover: Thank you, Chris.
 Our host and teacher is Chris Katulka.
 Today's program was produced by Tom Gallione.
-Our theme music was composed and performed by Jeremy Strong.
+Edited by Jeremy Strong, who also composed and performs our theme music.
 Mike Kellogg read Apples of Gold, and I'm Steve Conover, executive producer.
 Our mailing address is FOI Radio, PO Box 914, Bellmawr, NJ 08099.
 Again, that’s FOI Radio, PO Box 914, Bellmawr, NJ 08099.
-And, one last quick reminder to visit us at foiradio.org.
+Our web address is foiradio.org.
+Again that’s foiradio.org.
+Or you can call our listener line at 888-343-6940.
+That’s 888-343-6940.
 The Friends of Israel Today is a production of The Friends of Israel Gospel Ministry.
 We are a worldwide evangelical ministry proclaiming biblical truth about Israel and the Messiah, while bringing physical and spiritual comfort to the Jewish people.

 From the scholarly pen of Victor Buksbazen comes an excellent witnessing tool on a premier section of the prophetic Hebrew Scriptures, Isaiah 52—53.
 This attractive gift-sized volume masterfully answers the all-important Jewish question, “Of whom did the prophet speak?”
 Of Israel, as many rabbis teach, or of Messiah?
 In a superb, verse-by-verse exposition, Dr. Buksbazen shows how Isaiah 53—a section of the Bible never read in the synagogue—speaks unequivocally of Jesus.